 Contact an Experienced Federal Defense Lawyer in Texas Now

 Federal charges threaten your freedom, reputation, and future.
-Whalen Law Offices fights to protect clients from harsh federal prosecution, providing aggressive legal representation at every stage.
-Call now at (214) 368-2560 for a confidential consultation and take the first step toward your defense.
+Our criminal defense lawyers at Whalen Law Offices fight to protect clients from harsh federal prosecution, providing aggressive legal representation at every stage of the criminal justice system.
+Call now at ((214) 368-2560 for a confidential consultation and take the first step toward your defense.

 Whalen Law Office – Frisco Office